programann/Phase1-Week1-challenge/README.md

 The project consists of three javascript files:
      1.caseSwap.js file has a function which accepts a string as input and swaps the case of each character.

-     2.integerRange.js file has a functio that  accepts two numbers to generate an array between them.
+     2.integerRange.js file has a function that  accepts two numbers to generate an array between them.

      3.primeSelector.js file has a function that returns only  prime numbers in an array of numbers.